Beam-energy and centrality dependence of direct-photon emission from ultra-relativistic heavy-ion collisions

 \section{Abstract}

 The PHENIX collaboration presents first measurements of low-momentum ($0.4<p_T<3$ GeV/$c$) direct-photon yields from Au$+$Au collisions at $\sqrt{s_{_{NN}}}$=39 and 62.4 GeV.
 For both beam energies the direct-photon yields are substantially enhanced with respect to expectations from prompt processes, similar to the yields observed in Au$+$Au collisions at $\sqrt{s_{_{NN}}}$=200.
-Analyzing the photon yield as a function of the experimental observable $dN_{\rm ch}/d\eta$ reveals that the low-momentum ($>$1\,GeV/$c$) direct-photon yield $dN_{\gamma}^{\rm dir}/d\eta$ is a smooth function of $dN_{\rm ch}/d\eta$ and can be well described as proportional to $(dN_{\rm ch}/d\eta)^\alpha$ with $\alpha{\sim}$1.25.
-This new scaling behavior holds for a wide range of beam energies at the Relativistic Heavy Ion Collider and Large Hadron Collider, for centrality selected samples, as well as for different, $A A$ collision systems.
+Analyzing the photon yield as a function of the experimental observable $dN_{\rm ch}/d\eta$ reveals that the low-momentum ($>$1\,GeV/$c$) direct-photon yield $dN_{\gamma}^{\rm dir}/d\eta$ is a smooth function of $dN_{\rm ch}/d\eta$ and can be well described as proportional to $(dN_{\rm ch}/d\eta)^\alpha$ with $\alpha{\approx}1.25$.
+This scaling behavior holds for a wide range of beam energies at the Relativistic Heavy Ion Collider and the Large Hadron Collider, for centrality selected samples, as well as for different, $A A$ collision systems.
 At a given beam energy the scaling also holds for high $p_T$ ($>5$\,GeV/$c$) but when results from different collision energies are compared, an additional $\sqrt{s_{_{NN}}}$-dependent multiplicative factor is needed to describe the integrated-direct-photon yield.

-The measurement of direct photons is a unique tool to study the strongly coupled quark-gluon plasma (QGP) produced in heavy ion collisions and its ``fireball" evolution to hadron resonance matter.
-Direct photons leave the interaction region unmodified, and provide information from different stages of the collision integrated over space and time~\cite{Stankus:2005eq,David:2006sr,Linnyk:2015rco}.
-Of particular interest are low momentum direct photons, which are thought to be radiated mostly by the QGP and the hot hadron gas.
+Measurements of direct photons provide information about the strongly coupled quark-gluon plasma (QGP) produced in heavy ion collisions and its ``fireball" evolution to hadron resonance matter.
+Due to their long mean free path photons do not interact with the matter and thus their spectra provide information about all stages of the collision integrated over space and time~\cite{Stankus:2005eq,David:2006sr,Linnyk:2015rco}.
+In particular low \pt photons in the momentum range up to a few GeV/$c$ are expected to carry information about the hot and dense fireball.